-The internal methodology, as defined in the main part of the Prospectus, integrates several criteria into its definition of sustainable investments that are considered to be core components to qualify a company as sustainable.
+The internal methodology, as defined in the main part of the Prospectus, integrates several criteria into its definition of sustainable investments that are considered to be core components indicators measure how the environmental or social characteristics promoted by the financial product are attained.

+to qualify a company as sustainable.
 These criteria are complementary to each other.
 In practice, a company must meet at least one of the criteria described below in order to be considered as contributing to an environmental or social objective: